taichimaeda/rusty-typewriter/exampleSite/content/features/internationalization.md

 side_related: Related
 ```

-> Didn't find a value you're looking for?
+> **Note:** Didn't find a value you're looking for?
 Check the [repository](https://github.com/math-queiroz/rusty-typewriter) for the given file (which may be updated with it), or create a new feature request!